Cloud-Architekt/ADOPipelinesSecInfo/README.md

 # ADOPipelinesSecInfo
-PowerShell module to collect information about service connections and (release9 pipelines in Azure DevOps.
+PowerShell module to collect information about service connections and (release) pipelines in Azure DevOps.